Anomalous dissipation and lack of selection in the Obukhov-Corrsin theory of scalar turbulence: Introduction

 The issue of the regularity has been neglected in the above informal description.
 Finding more regular versions of Depauw's~\cite{Depauw} velocity field is a notoriously hard task, which has been addressed in a dyadic, self-similar setting in~\cite{ACM-JAMS,YZ}.
 However, the velocity fields in~\cite{ACM-JAMS,YZ} do not appear to be compatible with our choice of a superexponential sequence of scales $a_q$.
 Moreover, it is unclear which instruments could be employed to obtain the fractional regularity of the associated solutions.
 Instead, we directly employ a finer-scales version of Depauw's velocity field and directly regularize it at a scale finer than its own scale, slightly perturbing the scaling and directly controlling the error terms.
 The resulting velocity field is again made by alternating shear flows concentrated at well separated frequencies, in stark contrast with the velocity fields in~\cite{ACM-JAMS,YZ} which are genuinely two-dimensional.
 This last fact is in turn crucial in order to establish the uniform-in-diffusivity regularity of the passive scalar in~\eqref{bound_main_OC}.
-We stress that such uniform regularity does not follow from any functional argument (the advection equation~\eqref{e:intro:advection} is known not to propagate any fractional regularity of the initial datum~\cite{ACM-loss}).
+We stress that such uniform regularity does not follow from any functional argument (the advection equation~\eqref{e:intro:advection} is known not to propagate any fractional regularity of the initial datum~\cite{ACM-loss}), noticing also that the expected regularity of the passive scalar predicted by the Obukhov-Corrsin theory (namely, the admissible $\beta$ in \eqref{bound_main_OC}) worsens when the velocity field becomes more regular.
 Instead we prove a novel regularity estimate for the stochastic flow which relies in an essential way on the alternating shear-flow structure of the velocity field.
 The estimate is uniform in the stochastic parameter and therefore thanks to the Feynman-Kac formula can be translated into a regularity estimate for the passive scalar.

 {\bf Plan of the paper.} In Section~\ref{section:vector_geometric} we present a quantitative heuristics of our arguments aimed at providing the reader with a more detailed, yet nontechnical understanding of our paper.
 Section~\ref{section:preliminaries} is devoted to a few preliminaries on deterministic and stochastic flows.
 In Section~\ref{section:parameters} we fix the parameters needed for our arguments and we construct the velocity field.
 We then move to the proof of Theorem~\ref{t_main_convol} in Section~\ref{section:prooftheorem}.
 The convergence in the vanishing-diffusivity limit to a solution which conserves the $L^2$ norm (which is a part of Theorem~\ref{t_mainadvection}) is shown in Section~\ref{section:conservativesolution}.
 In Section~\ref{section:nonconservative} we show the convergence in the vanishing-diffusivity limit to a solution which dissipates the $L^2$ norm, thus concluding the proof of Theorem~\ref{t_mainadvection} and showing the anomalous dissipation claimed in Theorem~\ref{t_main_OC}.
 In Section~\ref{section:regularity} we show the uniform-in-diffusivity regularity of the passive scalar, thus concluding the proof of Theorem~\ref{t_main_OC}.